-(1), the agent of the foreign state in which the alleged mentally disordered person ordinarily resides may make an application for an order to the Government.
+(2) On publication of a notification under sub-section (1), the agent of the foreign state in which the alleged mentally disordered person ordinarily resides may make an application for an order to the Provincial Government concerned.

-(3) The functions of the Magistrate shall be performed by such officer as the Government may by general or special order appoint in this behalf, and such officer shall be deemed to be the Magistrate having jurisdiction over the alleged mentally disordered person for the purposes of this section.
+(3) The functions of the Magistrate shall be performed by such officer as the Provincial Government may by general or special order appoint in this behalf, and such officer shall be deemed to be the Magistrate having jurisdiction over the alleged mentally disordered person for the purposes of this section.

-(4) The Government may specify approved psychiatrists for the purposes of this section.
+(4) The Provincial Government may specify approved psychiatrists for the purposes of this section.

-CHAPTER - V
+CHAPTER V

-JUDICIAL PROCEEDINGS FOR APPOINTMENT OF

-GUARDIAN OF PERSON AND MANAGER OF THE

-PROPERTY OF THE MENTALLY DISORDERED
+JUDICIAL PROCEEDINGS FOR APOINTMENT OF GUARDIAN OF PERSON AND MANAGER OF THE PROPERTY OF THE MENTALLY DISORDERED

-29. | Whenever any person is possessed of property and is alleged to be mentally disordered, the Court of Protection, within whose jurisdiction such person is residing may upon application by any of his relatives having obtained consent in writing by order of the Advocate General Balochistan direct an inquiry for the purpose of ascertaining whether such person is mentally disordered and incapable of managing himself, his property and his affairs.
+29. Judicial proceedings.- Whenever any person is possessed of property and is alleged to be mentally disordered, the Court of Protection, within whose jurisdiction such person is residing may, upon application by any of his relatives having obtained consent in writing of the Advocate General of the Province concerned, by order direct an inquiry for the purpose of ascertaining whether such person is mentally disordered and incapable of managing himself, his property and his affairs.

-30. =I) The following provisions shall regulate the proceedings of the Court of Protection with regard to the matter to which they relate, namely: -
+30. Regulation of proceedings of the Court of Protection.- (1) The following provisions shall regulate the proceedings of the Court of Protection with regard to the matter to which they relate, namely:-